Jake-Miller-commits/Jake-Miller-commits/README.md

 <h3 align="center">Cloud-Native DevOps Engineer | Automation & Security Advocate</h3>

 ## 🔍 About Me
 Results-driven **DevOps Engineer** with 12+ years of experience designing, deploying, and securing scalable cloud-native systems across AWS and hybrid environments.
 Proven track record in leading large-scale migrations, optimizing CI/CD pipelines (**70% faster deployments**), and implementing **Infrastructure as Code** (IaC) for repeatability and compliance.
 Adept at bridging technical and business needs through automation, security-first practices, and Agile/Scrum methodologies.
 Passionate about continuous learning, system resilience, and empowering engineering teams through the latest in AI and LLM tooling and best practices culture.
-Outside work, I enjoy optimizing my homelab and trying new self hosted applications (e.g., running LLMs and media servers with Docker/Kubernetes).
+Outside of work, I enjoy optimizing my homelab and trying new self hosted applications (e.g., running LLMs and media servers with Docker/Kubernetes).
 > *"One process at a time."* — My mantra for iterative improvement.

----

 ## 🛠️ Core Competencies